A timeline of 19th-century America

 •

-Sept 9: California admitted as free state
+Sept 9: California admitted to the Union as free state

 •